WPCD-Workflows/documentation/source/old/itm/public/xml/imports_sorted_by_addressee.rst

 -  Presentation to ISM about the ETS (Coster): ppt
    (13M)
--  The ITM general grid description: A tutorial (Klingshirn): pdf
+-  The EU-IM general grid description: A tutorial (Klingshirn): pdf
    (1.3M)
 -  Status of Edge Codes on the Gateway (Subba):